smanjara/nexus/README.rst

 I understand there are quite a few areas where the above applies, so if you are here please feel free to raise an issue with implementation details or pull requests are always welcome.

+Note: The external visible behavior of nexus must remain the same.

 Nexus - Continuous Integration utility
 ======================================